Matthew 2:1 clearly says.

 Matthew 2:8 says Herod told them to "search diligently" so he may have given them plenty of time before realizing he'd been snubbed.
 So I don't think the two year time frame in question cleanly begins or ends with the Birth of Jesus.

 "You're placing the Presentation in The Temple between the Magi's Visit and Herod ordering the massacre" You may object.
-Herod wasn't always in Jerusalem, in fact most years he usually wasn't.
+Herod wasn't always in Jerusalem, in fact most of the year he usually wasn't.
 He may have been there when Jesus was born simply to be there for Hanukkah or whatever Holiday you think correlated to The Nativity.
 So it's easily possible he wasn't there 40 days later when the Presentation happened.

 Or maybe the language of Matthew 2:1 can allow the Magi to show up a little later, after the 40 days, but certainly not two years.
 The Young's Literal Translation supports a reading like that.